Physical Therapists in New York City for Recovery and Wellness

 Why Is There A Need for Male Pelvic Floor Therapists?

 Male pelvic health still carries a stigma.
+Raising awareness about men’s pelvic health is crucial, as it addresses unique challenges and the need for targeted treatment for men.
 Men’s needs are often overlooked, leading to a lack of understanding and treatments specifically tailored for men.
 Thus, Pelvis NYC was born out of necessity.
-When Dr. Adam Gvili, founder of Pelvis NYC, experienced pelvic floor dysfunction and did not get all the help he deserved, he decided to treat men’s pelvic floor as a male.
-Male pelvic floor therapists are specially trained to focus on male health concerns, providing the care and attention that men deserve.
-They can also help address specific issues such as male pelvic pain, which can impact everyday activities and require specialized treatment.
+When Dr. Adam Gvili, founder of Pelvis NYC – a male pelvic floor therapist, experienced pelvic floor dysfunction and did not get all the help he deserved, he decided to treat men’s pelvic floor as a male.

 Pelvic Health

-A pelvic floor is a group of muscles and tissues that support the bladder and sexual organs.
-The pelvic floor muscle function is crucial for supporting these organs and maintaining their proper function.
 Additionally, pelvic floor muscle function is essential for maintaining bowel and bladder control, helping to prevent incontinence.
+The pelvic floor plays a key role in supporting organ function and overall pelvic health.
 These muscles can become weak or damaged due to many factors.
 As a result, men may experience problems with urinary or bowel incontinence, sexual dysfunction, or pain in the pelvis or lower back.

 Pelvic Floor Therapy

 Male pelvic floor therapists are an essential part of pelvic health because they can provide care specifically tailored for male patients.
+Pelvic health therapy is a specialized approach for men, addressing a wide range of pelvic floor dysfunctions and restoring function, control, and confidence.
 The male pelvis is different from the female pelvis, so it’s important to have someone who understands the male anatomy.
 Male pelvic floor therapists specialize in treating male-specific conditions, such as erectile dysfunction.
-They can help men to strengthen their pelvic floor muscles, which can improve urinary control and sexual function.
-Pelvic floor muscle exercises, also known as kegel exercises, can help improve bladder control, prevent incontinence, and potentially enhance sexual performance and pleasure.

 Pelvic Floor Dysfunction

-Dysfunction of the pelvic floor occurs when there is difficulty coordinating the pelvic floor muscles, resulting in issues like urinary or bowel incontinence, chronic pain, and other related problems.
+Dysfunction of the pelvic floor occurs when there is difficulty coordinating the pelvic floor muscles, resulting in issues like urinary or bowel incontinence, difficulty emptying, urinary frequency, chronic pain, hip pain, and other related problems.
 Weakened pelvic floor muscles can also be a significant concern, and male pelvic floor therapists can help treat this condition through daily routine exercises, education, and building helpful habits.
-Male pelvic floor therapists can provide education and support to men who are dealing with prostate issues or other chronic health conditions.
-By working with a male pelvic floor therapist, men can take steps to improve their overall health and well-being.

 Pelvic Floor Physical Therapy